 EnMAP Science Advisory Group (EnSAG) is headed by the Principal Investigator and composed is composed of German and international imaging spectroscopy experts.
 EnSAG:

-- provides advice to the DLR's German Space Administration on the mission's scientific objectives in order to achieve optimal scientific results
+- provides advice to the DLR's German Space Agency on the mission's scientific objectives in order to achieve optimal scientific results

 - monitors agreement between the scientific objectives and EnMAP program execution